Jerk-limited Real-time Trajectory Generation with Arbitrary Target States: Abstract

 \section{Abstract}

 We present \textit{Ruckig}, an algorithm for \ac{OTG} respecting third-order constraints and complete kinematic target states.
 Given any initial state of a system with multiple \acp{DoF}, Ruckig calculates a time-optimal trajectory to an arbitrary target state defined by its position, velocity, and acceleration limited by velocity, acceleration, and jerk constraints.
-The proposed algorithm and implementation allows three contributions: (1) To the best of our knowledge, we derive the first \ac{OTG} algorithm with non-zero target acceleration, resulting in a \textit{complete} defined target state.
-(2) This is the first open-source\footnote{\textit{Ruckig} is a C++ library published under the permissive MIT license at \url{https://github.com/pantor/ruckig}} prototype of time-optimal \ac{OTG} with limited jerk.
+The proposed algorithm and implementation allows three contributions: (1) To the best of our knowledge, we derive the first time-optimal \ac{OTG} algorithm for arbitrary, multi-dimensional target states, in particular including non-zero target acceleration.
+(2) This is the first open-source\footnote{\textit{Ruckig} is a C++ library published under the permissive MIT license at \url{https://github.com/pantor/ruckig}} prototype of time-optimal \ac{OTG} with limited jerk and complete time synchronization for multiple \acp{DoF}.
 (3) Ruckig allows for directional velocity and acceleration limits, enabling robots to better use their dynamical resources.
 We evaluate the robustness and real-time capability of the proposed algorithm on a test suite with over \num{1 000 000 000} random trajectories as well as in real-world applications.